-(This is an amendment to the piece of the same name that I originally posted here in April of 2006.
+(This is an amendment to the “So you want to be a Lonely Planet author” piece that I originally posted here in April of 2006.
 Whereas that piece was filled with personal details of my first, grueling LP guidebook gig, this one focuses on the mechanics and general pros and cons of work as a LP author.)

 What follows are merely my opinions.
-I know it may seem otherwise, but most years Lonely Planet guidebook work only occupies about three cumulative months of my time.
+I know it may seem otherwise, but most years Lonely Planet author work only occupies about three cumulative months of my time.
 The remainder of the year is filled with all variety of freelance work – about 90% of which, for the time being, falls within the travel writing arena.
-Other LP authors, particularly the ones that do guidebook work year-round, may feel differently, at least to some degree.
+Other Lonely Planet authors, particularly the ones that do guidebook work year-round, may feel differently, at least to some degree.

-I should probably add that being a LP guidebook author is strictly contract work.
+I should probably add that being a Lonely Planet author is strictly contract work.
 I am not, nor is any author, actually employed by Lonely Planet.
 Thus the opinions expressed here are my own and entirely subjective.
 Let’s begin.

 A challenging and draining aspect of the job is the variety of hats one has to wear.
 Thorough researching, competent writing, anal retentive cartography and the fortitude to walk for six to eight hours a day are only the beginning.
 One also should have aptitude in (or at least not completely suck at) diplomacy, psychology, lie detection, time management, financial management, stress management, multilingual translating, pantomime, physical health, emotional health, regurgitation suppression, and coming to terms with the fact that far away people possessing critical information don’t understand or care about your personal hardships or project-threatening emergencies.

-Guidebook authors indisputably get to see and experience many wonderful things, but is guidebook work (or any travel writing) like being paid to go on vacation?
+As a Lonely Planet author, one indisputably gets to see and experience many wonderful things, but is guidebook work (or any travel writing) like being paid to go on vacation?
 Not remotely.
 Nearly every research trip I take involves an encounter with a smug backpacker, sometimes holding a beer at noon, who’s under the impression that they’re doing exactly what I’m doing, except I’m getting paid.